Endpoint Protection vs. Data Control: Understanding the Difference

 How to Set Endpoint Protection/Data Control

 From a DIY approach, to set-up endpoint protection, catalog all endpoints and identify which devices need protection.
 Then, define policies, determining which actions prevent what on each endpoint, flagging known malicious actors and establish firewall rules.
-Then, deploy this approach across all of your devices.
+Then, deploy this approach across all devices.

 A Closing Thought: Handling the Security Workload